daqhris/daqhris.github.io/cryptoassets-growth-fund.md

 *Source*: [consensys.net](https://consensys.net/knowledge-base/)

-View all logs of transactions on an [Ethereum block explorer](https://blockscan.com/address/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82?t=tx).
+View logs of transactions on an [Ethereum block explorer](https://blockscan.com/address/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82?t=tx).

-To estimate the overall value of assets under management on the Ethereum blockchain, stored either on Mainnet (Layer-1) or on rollups (Layer-2), head over to [Zerion.io](https://app.zerion.io/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82/overview), [Zapper.xyz](https://zapper.xyz/account/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82), [DeBank.com](https://debank.com/profile/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82) or [Nansen.ai](https://portfolio.nansen.ai/dashboard/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82).

 ### Donations
-A portion of the tokenized assets is occasionally donated to developers in the open-source software ecosystem via grants allocated to public goods (eg: [Gitcoin.co](https://gitcoin.co)).
+A tiny fraction of the tokenised assets is occasionally donated to software developers in the open source ecosystem (via public good grants).

 ### Manager
 The [daqhris.eth Cryptoassets Growth Fund](https://daqhris.com/crypto-growth-fund/) is managed by [Chris A. Iradukunda](https://daqhris.com).
-He does not handle other people's wealth.
-All gains, losses, and risks are personal.
+He does not manage other people's money.
+All profits, losses and risks are personal.

-[Chris-Armel](https://daqhris.com/about) has a technical background in computer science and engineering and is passionate about digital finance innovation.
+[Chris-Armel](https://daqhris.com/about) has a technical background in computer science and engineering and is passionate about digital finance.

 E-mail: `media(at)daqhris(dot)com`